Not to deny, but swimming pools are a great addition to the backyard of any property.

 Pool owners are pretty much familiar with shock treatment.
 However, if you’re a newbie, let us tell you what it is.

-When chlorine level is raised above 5ppm for oxidising bacteria and algae cells, it is known as shock treatment—shocking the pool once a week is an excellent option to protect your pool from dangers lurking in the pool water.
+It is known as shock treatment when the chlorine level is raised above 5ppm to oxidise bacteria and algae cells.
+Shocking the pool once a week is an excellent option to protect your pool from dangers lurking in the pool water.

 5. Putting Elbow Grease